patilk234/cloud-valet/README.md

 npm install
 npm test
 ```
+- Frontend tests use a global setup file `src/setupTests.js` to mock `window.matchMedia` for Ant Design compatibility.
+- The project uses `@testing-library/jest-dom` for improved assertions.

 All tests are run automatically in CI on every pull request.

+## Environment Variables
+- Copy `.env.example` to `.env` in `Cloud-Valet/app` for local development.
+- For CI/CD, environment variables are set in the workflow YAML and not read from `.env`.

 ## Next Steps
 - Add API endpoints for user/group/tag/vm management